MicrosoftDocs/learn/learn-pr/azure/monitor-vm-performance-using-logs-insights/includes/4-build-log-queries-using-kusto.md

 Log Analytics is the primary tool used for writing log queries and analyzing results.
 Even if a log query is used elsewhere in Azure Monitor, you'll typically write and test the query using Log Analytics.

-In addition to writing and working with log queries in Log Analytics, you can use log queries in the following areas as well:
+In addition to writing and working with log queries in Log Analytics, you can use log queries in the following areas:

 | Feature | Description
 | ---- | ----